BlenderCN/BlenderPython/Drivers.md

     bpy.app.driver_namespace['driver_func'] = driver_func

     ```
-- Right-click the property in question, choose Add Single Driver
+- Right-click the property you want to control (for instance the X rotation of a cube), choose Add Single Driver
 - enable `Auto run python scripts` in _User Preferences -> File_.
 - Open the Graph Editor, and switch to Drivers view
 - select the driven property, and toggle the rightside panel